frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Re-trained my NIC model on Flickr30k dataset for 2 epochs(2 hours/epoch) and the model learnt to spell out a bunch of 'a's.
 Disaster!

 **Thoughts** : Train for more epochs.

+## Day 24: August 17, 2018

+**Today's Progress** : Trained my NIC model on Flickr8k for 25 epochs.
+Skimmed through 'Where to put the Image in Image Caption Generator' paper to find which model would be the best(paper was too long).
+Watched a video on autoencoders.